Watch R.E.M. reunite onstage at a 'Murmur' tribute gig

 All four members of the band – Michael Stipe, Bill Berry, Peter Buck and Mike Mills – made an unexpected return at the 40 Watt Club venue in their home city of Athens, Georgia yesterday (February 8).

-Video and photos have since emerged of Stipe and co. onstage together at the event.
+Video and photos have since emerged of Stipe and co. on stage at the event.
 In one fan-shot clip, the frontman tells the excited audience: “Speaking on behalf of Bill and Mike and Peter, we are so fucking thrilled to be here tonight.”

-Additional footage of the moment has not yet been shared.
+Additional footage of the moment has not yet been shared at the time of writing.
 However, it is reported that the group did not perform live together.

 Sharing an image of R.E.M. at the 40 Watt Club, one attendee wrote: “I’ve always wanted to go to Athens, GA for a pilgrimage in honor of the B-52s and #REM.